Azure/azure-powershell/src/ResourceManager/DataLakeAnalytics/Commands.DataLakeAnalytics/help/Submit-AzureRmDataLakeAnalyticsJob.md

 ### -Priority
 Specifies the priority of the job.
 If not specified, the priority is 1000.
-A lower the number indicates a higher job priority.
+A low number indicates a higher job priority.

 ```yaml
 Type: Int32